michaellaszlo/cursor-maintenance/README.md

 - `length()`: returns the length of the text

-Although each call to `insert` and `delete` has a small and sensible effect on cursor position, the overall effect after making a sequence of calls is not necessarily sensible.
+Although each call to `insert` and `delete` has a sensible effect on cursor position, the overall effect after making a sequence of calls is not necessarily sensible.
 For example, you could implement a format by deleting the entire text and rebuilding it from left to right, which has the effect of moving the cursor to the leftmost position every time.
 That would defeat the purpose of the meta approach.

 The text-with-cursor object doesn't do any magic, unfortunately.
 It's a very light text-manipulation framework that does the menial task of